FourjsGenero/ex_contacts/README.md

 Allow user/contact location with Google geolocation services to show a map with contacts nearby, based on the contact address.

-Note that the contact database of this demo is isolated: it does not use the contact database of the mobile device.
+Note that the contact database of this demo is isolated.
+The demo does not interface with the integrated contacts list of the mobile device.

 ![Genero Contacts app (Android)](https://github.com/FourjsGenero/ex_contacts/raw/master/docs/contacts-screen-002.png)